-How can I promote myself as an academic researcher?
+How to promote yourself as an academic researcher

 The idea of promoting yourself can seem awkward.
 However, with it becoming ever more competitive to secure positions and funding in academia, we all need to showcase our experience and achievements, and ensure that potential employers can see our best qualities.

 What’s true for academia is also true of other jobs.
 Many of the skills that you’ve acquired and much of your experience can be of interest to other employers, should you decide to look for work elsewhere.
 Many of us postgraduate and early career researchers will do that, at some point in our careers.

 Potential employers will want to see your CV, whether it’s in a format of your choice, or through entering details into a form on their website.
 Additionally, they may well want to see examples of your work, and they might also search for you online, finding your institutional web page, social media channels, and any publicity you’ve received.